VioletFigueroa/Digital-Forensics-Case-Study/README.md

 ---

+**How to view artifacts:** Read `Project 10 - Forensics Report and Documentation.md` (or .docx) for full narrative; screenshots live under `images/`; detailed notes in `notes/`.

+**Result snapshot:** Rebuilt insider data-theft timeline, tied artifacts to responsible users, and documented legal-ready evidence.

+**Quick review:**
+- Docs: `Project 10 - Forensics Report and Documentation.md/.docx`
+- Evidence: `images/` (screenshots), `notes/` (forensic notes)
+- Start with: Timeline section in the report, then the registry/log screenshots

 ## Overview
 Comprehensive digital forensics and incident response investigation into the theft of a proprietary Szechuan sauce recipe and intellectual property exfiltration.
 This merged project combines two distinct forensics case studies demonstrating real-world investigative methodologies suitable for legal proceedings and corporate incident response.